Kexin-Wei/CallMatlabFromPython_Demo/README.md

 # Call MATLAB from Python
-There are two ways to call MATLAB from Python:
+Here trying two ways to call MATLAB from Python:
 1. Use MATLAB Engine API for Python
 2. Use MATLAB Compiler SDK to create a shared library and call it from Python